CoryMcCartan/website/content/projects/unions-2019.md

 Money to organize and represent workers means little without the people who make unions work: officers, organizers and staff.

 Unions employ vastly different numbers of staff relative to their size.
+The more staff a union employs---the lower its member-to-staff ratio---the better it can generally represent its workers and organize new workplaces.
 Unsurprisingly, very large unions like the <b>NEA</b> have high member-to-staff ratios (4,164 workers per staff member), while small unions like the Inlandboatmen's Union (<b>IBU</b>) have very low ratios (25 workers per staff